Jimmy Doyle (hurler): Club

 Doyle played his club hurling with Thurles Sarsfield's and enjoyed much success in a career that spanned three decades.

-He first came to prominence as a member of the club's minor hurling team, winning four championship medals in-a-row between 1954 and 1957.
+He first came to prominence as a member of the club's minor hurling team, winning four championship medals in a row between 1954 and 1957.

 By 1956 Doyle, as a sixteen-year-old, joined the Thurles Sarsfield's senior team.
 It was a successful debut season, as he won his first championship medal following a 3–8 to 1–4 defeat of Lorrha.
 It was a hugely successful era for Doyle and Sarsfield's, as he added further championship medals to his collection in 1957, following a 4–14 to 4–4 defeat of southern "combo" Na Piarsaigh, and in 1958 as Toomevara were downed by 4–11 to 3–3.

 Doyle won a fourth successive championship medal in 1959 as Kilruane MacDonagh's were defeated by 3–12 to 2–6, in spite of both teams being on level terms with just ten minutes remaining.

 Thurles Sarfield's great run of success came to an end in 1960, however, in spite of facing defeat on the furling field, Doyle won a championship medal with the Thurles Croke's football team following their defeat of Clonmel Commercials.

 While many thought that Thurles Sarsfield's were now in decline as a hurling power, the team bounced back in 1961.
 A 3–4 to 0–9 defeat of Toomevara gave Doyle his fifth championship medal.
 It was the beginning of another glorious era for the team, as further defeats of Moycarkey-Borris in 1962, Roscrea in 1963 and Holycross-Ballycahill in 1964 brought Doyle's championship medal tally to eight.

 In 1965 Doyle's side had the chance to make history by winning a record-equalling fifth successive championship.
 Carrick Davins provided the opposition and took Sarsfield's to a replay.
 A 3–11 to 2–7 victory at the second time of asking gave Doyle a ninth championship medal.

-Almost a decade past before Doyle, who by now was captain of the team, enjoyed one final success.
+Almost a decade passed before Doyle, who by now was captain of the team, enjoyed one final success.
 A 3–6 to 1–10 defeat of Silvermines gave him a remarkable tenth championship medal.